uzerpllp/uzerp-website/content/blog/libreoffice_pivot/index.md

 ### Introduction

-Pivot Tables are an extremely useful analysis tool - they are very flexible and powerful, and can generate valuable insights from large amounts of data if used properly.
-This post walks you through how to set up a Sales Ledger receipts forecast using a Pivot Table in LibreOffice.
+Pivot Tables are an extremely useful analysis tool - they are very flexible, powerful, and can generate valuable insights from large amounts of data if used properly.
+This post walks you through how to set up a Sales Ledger Receipts forecast using a Pivot Table in LibreOffice.

-The power of pivot tables comes from using raw data - the example in this blog post is created from a using a csv file generated from uzERP showing open (unallocated) sales ledger transactions.
+The power of pivot tables comes from using raw data - the example in this blog post is created using a csv file generated from uzERP example data showing open (unallocated) sales ledger transactions.
 There is an individual row for each invoice, credit note, journal or unallocated receipt meaning that the data is naturally in 'long format' which is required as a building block for pivot tables.

 ### Importing a csv